Tim Akers

-John Timothy Akers is an American author of speculative fiction.
+John Timothy Akers (born December 12, 1972) is an American author of speculative fiction.
 He writes as Tim Akers.

 Life

 John Timothy Akers was born in rural Buncombe County, North Carolina, the only son of John Nance Akers, a theologian.
-He moved to Chicago, Illinois for college, and has resided that area since.
+He moved to Chicago, Illinois for college, and has resided in that area since.
 He is married.

 Writing career

 Akers has been active in the speculative fiction field since 2004.
 His work has appeared in various periodicals and anthologies, including Apex Magazine, ChiZine, Clarkesworld Magazine, Electric Velocipede, Interzone, The Solaris Book of New Science Fiction, Volume Three, Strange Horizons, and Transmissions from Beyond.